KilledByAPixel/ZzSprite/README.md

 ## Features

-- Generates a wide variety of symetric pixel art sprites.
+- Generates a wide variety of symetric pixel art sprites
-- Click on a sprite to set that as the current seed.
+- Click on a sprite to set that as the current seed
-- Sprite can be mutated in shape or color.
+- Sprite can be mutated in shape or color
-- Sprite sheets can be saved as pngs.
+- Sprite sheets can be saved as pngs
-- Sprites can be coppied to the clipboard for easy pasting.
+- Sprites can be coppied to the clipboard for easy pasting
-- Supports 4 color and monochrome color modes.
+- Supports 4 color and monochrome color modes
-- ZzSprite function can be used to generate sprites at run time.
+- ZzSprite function can be used to generate sprites at run time

 ## Example sprites...
 ![Example Image 1](/example1.png)